hanabi/hanabi.github.io/docs/extras/special-finesses.md

   - Alice has an unknown 3 in her hand that happens to be the red 3.
   - Alice clues number 4 to Cathy, touching a red 4 as a *Play Clue*.
   - Bob knows that Alice could be trying to perform a *Finesse* on a red 3.
 Normally, he would blind-discard his *Finesse Position* card as a *Certain Discard* in order to pass this card back to Alice.
   - However, Bob also knows that this might be a *Bluff*.
 But wait - his *Finesse Position* card has negative blue on it.
 So anything that he blind-plays here would have to be a 3.
-Thus, this cannot be a *Bluff*, since a 3 would match a 4 and look like a *Finesse*.
+Thus, this cannot be a *Bluff*, since a 3 would connect to 4 and look like a *Finesse*.
   - The only other possibility that Bob has to worry about is a *Clandestine Finesse*.
 For example, he could be blind-playing a green 3 **and then** a red 3 after that.
 If he blind-discarded, that could "kill" the green stack, since the other copy of green 3 is already discarded.
   - However, Bob **also** knows that you are not allowed to perform a *Clandestine Finesse* from *Bluff Seat* that could duplicate a card in your hand.
 Thus, he can discount both the possibility of a *Bluff* **and** the possibility of a *Clandestine Finesse*.
   - Bob performs a *Certain Discard* on his *Finesse Position* card and it is the red 3, successfully passing it back to Alice.